Steiger04/ioBroker.milight-smart-light/README.md

 ## Changelog
 ### 0.3.0 (2020-04-30)
-- (steiger04): Optimizations, bug fixes and new app.
+- (steiger04): Optimizations, bug fixes and new app

 ### 0.2.7 (2019-04-15)
 - (steiger04): Additions to the Stable Repository